Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-Carolina Panthers wide receiver Kelvin Benjamin (13) reacts after the ball was intercepted by New England Patriots cornerback Logan Ryan (26) in the first half at Bank of America Stadium on Friday, August 26, 2016.
+Carolina Panthers fans Allie Mendoza, 9, of Concord, NC and Sam Guilbe, 8, of Kannapolis, NC enjoy themselves during the team's game vs the New England Patriots at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com